 Chargers agree to hire Kellen Moore as offensive coordinator

+Kellen Moore is going from calling plays for Dak Prescott to Justin Herbert.

-The Los Angeles Chargers agreed to terms with Kellen Moore to become offensive coordinator on Monday.
+The Los Angeles Chargers didn't waste any time in reaching an agreement with Moore to be their next offensive coordinator.
+Monday's announcement came less than 24 hours after the Dallas Cowboys said Moore would not return.

-Moore spent the past eight seasons with the Dallas Cowboys, including the past four as the offensive coordinator, but it was announced on Sunday night he would not return.
+Moore had spent the past eight seasons with the Cowboys, including the past four as offensive coordinator.
+He signed with Dallas in 2015 as a player and then joined the coaching staff in 2018, going from Prescott's backup to his position coach.

 Moore replaces Joe Lombardi, who was the Bolts' coordinator for two seasons under head coach Brandon Staley.